Reading Time: 5 minutes

 and when Sugar Run Rum Bar, Kitchener’s new “speakeasy,” is — and to get the password to get in.

 The new bar,

-The new bar, soon to open, is the brainchild of local entrepreneurs and co-owners Kypp Saunders and Justin Vail.
+soon to open which opened in August, 2019, is the brainchild of local entrepreneurs and co-owners Kypp Saunders and Justin Vail.

 “Justin and I came up with the idea after doing a lot of research in the U.S. and Toronto.
 Kitchener doesn’t have anything like the idea of a hidden bar,” says Saunders.